 Similarly, your audiences not only have a high level of sophistication, but they are also discerning and have equally high expectations of your brand, blog or publication.

 They will be able to tell that you did not invest in the best content or strategic consulting on their behalf, and your brand or publication may lose credibility with and the trust of your audience.

-Thus, I’m best suited to contract with highly-respected corporations, marketing agencies, high-growth small companies and publishers with established, positive reputations.
+Thus, I’m best suited to contract with highly-respected corporations, marketing agencies, high-growth small and mid-size companies, and publishers with established, positive reputations.
 These organizations have experience with retaining experienced, professional strategic content writing talent and compensating them accordingly.